bombcheck/ESP8266_ArtNet-LED-DMX-Node/README.md

 ### Restore Factory Defaults
 I have allowed for 2 methods to restore the factory default settings: using a dedicated factory reset button on GPIO14 or multiple power cycles.

 Method 1: Hold GPIO14 to GND while the device boots.
-This method isn't available for the ESP01 or NO_RESET builds.

 Method 2: Allow the esp8266 about 1-4 seconds to start, then reset it (or power cycle).
 Do this at least 5 times to restore factory default settings.

-### DMX Workshop
-I have implemented as many DMX Workshop/ArtNet V4 features as I possibly could.
-You can change settings such as merge mode, IP address, DHCP, port addresses, node name...
-Most of these are also available via the web UI.

 ## Features
  - sACN and ArtNet V4 support